 He looks great on the cover and this is one of my favorite photos of him – you can find the original, un-cropped photo here.

-And if you would like to own a Hercules, you can find him at: VENUS.io
+And if you would like to own a Hercules, you can find him at: EATON.london

 Our Hercules XIII tablet stand was named one of the top 10 pieces at London Design Festival 2013 by the Times.
 This is quite an honour considering that there are thousands of designers exhibiting at the festival in locations all over London.
 It seems Hercules’ baroque design sense is an appreciated counterbalance to the simple minimalism emerging in things like Apple’s iOS7.